Neurodyne/cats-arrow/src/main/scala/console/Readme.md

 We will use Cats categories for all three implementations

 #### Credits
-This example is created by @odomontois and was taken from [here](slides.com/olegnizhnik/assymondark)
+This example was created by @odomontois and was taken from [here](https://slides.com/olegnizhnik/assymondark)